kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 Which is where the cloud comes into play.
 Major cloud providers and independent companies have started offering services that cater specifically to the needs of the data analysis crowd.
-Even though moving sensitive data to the cloud is rubbing a lot of traditional folk the wrong way there is simply no denying the business value of being able to better understand customers.
+Even though moving sensitive data to the cloud is rubbing a lot of traditional folks the wrong way there is simply no denying the business value of being able to better understand customers.

 ## Stage 5: The Future